geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/shared-storage-gluster.md

 mount -a && mount
 ```

-!!! warning "Don't provision all your LVM space"
     Atomic uses LVM to store docker data, and **automatically grows** Docker's volumes as requried.
 If you commit all your free LVM space to your brick, you'll quickly find (as I did) that docker will start to fail with error messages about insufficient space.
 If you're going to slice off a portion of your LVM space in /dev/atomicos, make sure you leave enough space for Docker storage, where "enough" depends on how much you plan to pull images, make volumes, etc. I ate through 20GB very quickly doing development, so I ended up provisioning 50GB for atomic alone, with a separate volume for the brick.

 ### Create glusterfs container